robertklee/AutonomousRobotProject/README.md

 Currently, ONC lacks a safe method to connect and run cables between nodes for its VENUS and NEPTUNE ocean observatories.
 A preliminary goal is to design a proof-of-concept dry-land prototype.
 This prototype should run the cable from a source to a target.
 To lessen damage to the environment, it should minimize wheel drag, and sense and avoid obstacles in its path.
 It should quickly locate a beacon in a confined area and approach it via a direct route.
 Each cycle must cost under $20, and the prototype must be fully autonomous.
 In addition, tests must be completed by March 21, 2017.
 The entire robot must cost under $800 and abide by CSA regulations.

 ## Design
 In teams of four, we developed dryland prototype robots to meet the client's need.
 We were all significantly involved in the mechanical, electrical, or software aspects of the project.
+Images and videos of the three iterations of the robot can be found [here](https://drive.google.com/open?id=1sRdUgH5TaSOmyGcBwCTqtU_7reU8YoMz)

 ### Algorithm Overview
 Please see the ![Finite State Machine Diagram](Milestone4FSMDiagram.pdf) for a detailed description of FSM.